 Start off small at a minimum of 2,000 steps daily then every few days add 500 more to that, until you reach 10,000 steps per day.

 Yoga is also a great way to get your exercise in.
 It doesn’t burn as much calories as walking or hiking but it’s just enough to burn some fat and also to get in touch with your mind and body.

 Don’t get carried away with exercise.
 I know it can be tempting to do more exercise and think you’ll burn more body fat, but, this can have the opposite effect.
 If you stress your body out with too much exercise, it will stimulate cortisol.
 Cortisol is a stress hormone that sends a message to your body to hold on to body fat.
 So just do enough to burn some fat and make you feel good.

 This is your daily routine for your meals for the next 40 days.

-A note on the Vitamin B drops.
-I only use them for this stage (Intermittent Fasting).
-The sublingual Vitamin B is very potent and will give you energy when you need it most.
-But too much of a good thing usually turns into not such a good thing.
-I do not use them outside of the IF Stage.
+A note on the Lypo–Spheric B Complex.
+I mainly use this for this stage (Intermittent Fasting).
+This is very potent and will give you energy when you need it most.
+I’ll only use this for an extra boost in energy outside of the IF Stage.

 You can drink coffee and tea throughout the day depending on your caffeine tolerance.
 Also, broth is good to drink as well if you get hungry.
 Just watch your sodium intake.